Investments

 Pension Funds

 The University has two pension plans for its employees.
 Oversight of the University of Regina Academic and Administrative Pension Plan is provided by the Academic and Administrative Benefits Committee (AABC) and oversight of the University of Regina Non-Academic Pension Plan is provided by the Non-Academic Benefits Committee (NABC).
 The AABC and NABC work with actuaries, investment advisors and investment managers to manage the assets of the pension plans in accordance with the Statement of Investment Policies and Goals (SIP&G) for each plan.
-The AABC and NABC are subcommittees of the Finance and Facilities Committee of the Board of Governors.
-Investment policies are recommended to the Finance & Facilities Committee by the AABC and NABC and approved by the Board of Governors.
+The AABC and NABC are subcommittees of the Investments and Infrastructure Committee of the Board of Governors.
+Investment policies are recommended to the Investments and Infrastructure Committee by the AABC and NABC and approved by the Board of Governors.

 Endowment and Trust Funds

 The University has an Endowment and Trust Fund in which it maintains endowed funds from donors for the purpose of generating scholarships and for funding other academic endeavours.
 The endowment funds are invested in long term investments.
 Oversight of the University of Regina Endowment and Trust Fund is provided by the Trust & Endowment Committee (TEC).
 The TEC works with actuaries, investment advisors and investment managers to manage the assets of the Endowment and Trust Fund in accordance with the Statement of Investment Policies and Goals (SIP&G) for the Endowment and Trust Fund.
-The TEC is a subcommittee of the Finance and Facilities Committee of the Board of Governors.
-Investment policies are recommended to the Finance & Facilities Committee by the TEC and approved by the Board of Governors.
+The TEC is a subcommittee of the Investments and Infrastructure Committee of the Board of Governors.
+Investment policies are recommended to the Investments and Infrastructure Committee by the TEC and approved by the Board of Governors.

 Operational Funds

 In the normal course of operations, the University has operational cash flow that is not necessary to pay for current expenses until sometime in the future.
-The cash flow typically is restricted regarding what the funds must be spent on at some future date.
+Operational cash flows generally are within the Operating and Capital Funds; however, the cash flow may be restricted regarding what the funds must be spent on at some future date.

 The amount of surplus operational cash flow is monitored by Financial Services.
 This cash flow is further categorized as being needed within the next one year or less (short term operational funds) or not being required until at least one year in the future (long term operational funds).